Experts Talk: Construction Management on Major Transportation Programs with Tom Horkan

 I think construction management and program management offer a real win-win, allowing us to have the flexibility to do what we can do in the private sector, but also provide that experience of being an agency owner.
 I've always enjoyed that, and I’ve been lucky enough to be able to assist owners in similar ways throughout my career.

 Q. What advice would you give for those entering construction management or wanting to improve their construction management skills?

 A. Matching the culture of the owner when it comes to delivering construction is critical.
-Many agencies and organisations have decades of experience dealing with contractors and have built up positive relationships over many years.
+Many agencies and organizations have decades of experience dealing with contractors and have built up positive relationships over many years.
 As a construction manager, it’s important that we make sure those relationships are maintained while also being very diligent in our construction administration and making sure that the owner’s goals are met.